sasagawa888/eisl/documents/COMPILER.md

 >
 ```

-# Constraints of labels and flet
-In C language, it is not possible to define a local function inside a function.
-GCC makes this possible with extensions.
-I used this extension to gain speed while ensuring static scope operation.
-However, the scope is different from that of Lisp.
-Note that clang does not support this feature at all.

 # Implementation of lambda
 `lambda` is supposed to define an anonymous function, but C functions must have a name.
 The name is the file name supplied to compile-file + a natural number.